docusign/docusign-esign-node-client/README.md

   const accessToken = req.params.accessToken;

-  //IMPORTANT: In order to access the other api families, you will need to add this auth header to your apiClient apiClient.addDefaultHeader('Authorization', 'Bearer ' + accessToken);
+  //IMPORTANT: In order to access the other api families, you will need to add this auth header to your apiClient. apiClient.addDefaultHeader('Authorization', 'Bearer ' + accessToken);

   apiClient.getUserInfo(accessToken, function (err, userInfo) {